drupalcommerce/commerce-docs/v2/store.md

 ## Create a store

+To create a store you will need to have at least one currency imported, and then you can create a store.

-**Shortcut!** - The getting started process can be quickly done using Drupal Console command:
+> **Shortcut!** - The getting started process can be quickly done using Drupal Console command:
 >`drupal commerce:create:store`
 >![example workflow](images/drupal-commerce-create-store.gif)
 >_You are welcome to ignore this shortcut if you prefer the user interface._